mbogaczynska/apple_mobility_data/README.md

 That data is avaiable from the following URL: https://covid19-static.cdn-apple.com/mobility

+It currently uses dplyr to work with some of the tabular data.
-Eventually, it will also include use of tidyverse packages to visualize the dataset.
+Eventually, it will also include use of ggplot2 to visualize the dataset.

 ### Change log